lucalves/food/README.md

 # food

-Application created with Expo that displays a list of restaurants using the Axios library in the API request.
+App created with Expo that displays a list of restaurants using the Axios library in the API request.

 ## Screenshots 📸